neurobin/MT7630E/README.md

 # Pull Requests

 Please do all pull requests against the master branch.
-The default (`release`) branch is for releases only.
+The `release` branch is for releases only.